Aliases for NFAM1 Gene

 GeneCards Summary for NFAM1 Gene

 NFAM1 (NFAT Activating Protein With ITAM Motif 1) is a Protein Coding gene.
+Among its related pathways are Immune System.
 GO annotations related to this gene include transmembrane signaling receptor activity.

 UniProtKB/Swiss-Prot for NFAM1 Gene